Members of the Board of General Appraisers

 Judges of the U.S. Customs Court

-Legislative History of the U.S. Customs Court and Board of General Appraisers
+Legislative History of the Board of General Appraisers and U.S. Customs Court

-Records and Bibliography of the U.S. Customs Court and the Board of General Appraisers
+Records and Bibliography of the Board of General Appraisers and U.S. Customs Court

 In order to relieve the caseload of the U.S. district and circuit courts and to regularize the procedure for settling customs disputes, Congress in 1890 established a Board of General Appraisers to decide controversies related to appraisals of imported goods and classifications of tariffs.
 The appraisers were nominated by the president, confirmed by the Senate, and could be removed by the president with cause.
 The Board operated under the direction of the secretary of the Treasury Department and heard appeals of decisions by customs officers.
 Although the secretary could order the appraisers to sit in any port in the country, the board and the courts that succeeded it have had their headquarters in New York City.
 Appeals from the board’s decisions were reviewable by the U.S. circuit courts and, after their establishment in 1891, the U.S. circuit courts of appeals as well.
 The volume of appeals was so high that Congress in 1909 established a Court of Customs Appeals to hear all challenges to the decisions of the Board of General Appraisers.